usethesource/rascal-tutor/doc/Tutor/API/API.md

 So, for all standard ((Concept)) headers, like `Synopsis` and `Benefits` there is a place at every declaration.

-The content of the header paragraphs is either directly derived from source code (like function signature and data definitions), or it is taken from the following ((Rascal:Tag)) definitions on each declaration:
+The content of the header paragraphs is either directly derived from source code (like function signature and data definitions), or it is taken from the following tag definitions on each declaration:
 * `@doc` may contain literally the headers of a ((Concept)), like `#### Synopsis`.
 This notation is deprecated in favor of the tags below.
 * `@synopsis` is a single line description of the definition.
 * `@description` is a multi-line explanantion of the definition.
 * `@benefits`, `@pitfalls`, `@examples`, `@types`, `@name` and `@function` each follow the intent of the standard ((Concept)) headers.

+The documentation written for features without an explicit synopsis is not rendered.
+In other words it is obligatory to use at least a `@synopsis` tag or start with a `#### Synopsis` header..

 #### Benefits